Living and Working in Hong Kong

 The city and harbour from Victoria Peak

 The purpose of this page is to give you a brief overview of what to expect when you arrive in Hong Kong.
-It does not seek to substitute for the various guidebooks, ‘what’s on’ magazines and histories of the city.
-We hope, however, that the advice below will be particularly useful for someone planning to stay here for an extended period.
+We hope that the advice below will be particularly useful for someone planning to stay here for an extended period.

 The Hong Kong Special Administrative Region of the People’s Republic of China lies on the Pearl River Delta in Southern China.
 Hong Kong Island is just one of 236 islands.
 Many of them are uninhabited, while others are an interesting mixture of fishing villages and commuter hamlets.
 Lantau Island, home of Hong Kong International Airport, is actually larger than Hong Kong Island.